anitameh/data-science-career-ladders/README.md

 ##### 3. Why are there are 7-8 levels, and where did this number come from?

-* These ladders were in large part built off of the awesome engineering ladders and best practices leveraged by Rent the Runway, Foursquare, Google, Airbnb, StitchFix, and Amazon.
+* These ladders were in large part built off of the awesome engineering ladders and best practices leveraged by e.g. Rent the Runway, Foursquare, Google, Airbnb, StitchFix, and Amazon.
 The majority of these ladders seemed to converge on approximately 7-8 levels, which is similarly reflected in these.
 * There are no publicly available data science career ladders, to our knowledge.
 As such, these ladders were built, iterated on & discussed dozens of times, and refined with representatives from human resources, data science team leads and people managers.
 * It is totally anticipated that these ladders will evolve over time!
 If individuals on the team believe more levels should be added - or should be trimmed - to reflect the current state of the team and the industry, this is something your team should expect to discuss and incorporate accordingly.